openai/gpt-oss/README.md

 - `triton` — uses the triton implementation
 - `metal` — uses the metal implementation on Apple Silicon only
-- `ollama` — uses the Ollama /api/generate API as a inference solution
+- `ollama` — uses the Ollama /api/generate API as an inference solution
 - `vllm` — uses your installed vllm version to perform inference
 - `transformers` — uses your installed transformers version to perform local inference